UMN-RXInformatics/PhysiAware/README.md

-This is the code space for paper "Does Location Really Matter?
-The Dominant Role of Temporal Features in Predicting Smoking Events".
+This is the code space for paper "The Dominant Role of Temporal Features in Predicting Smoking Events Over Spatial".

 Due to the data privacy limit, we could not directly share our raw data in our study.
 So we create a synthetic datatable named `synthetic_raw_data.csv`, including all the necessary columns and other structure needed for our methods implementation.
 The script of generating this data file is named `Synthetic_data_Generate.py`.